SoftDev4Research/4OSS-lesson/_episodes/04-contributions.md

 ## Clear and transparent contributions

-So far, you have a github repository to share your project, you've added a `README`, `LICENCE` and metadata to it.
+So far, you have a github repository to share your project.
+You've added a `README`, and a `LICENCE` to it.
 Now, to make things even better, why not think about inviting others to make contributions to your project!

 We can start discussing some of the aspects that you as project owner